TheMicronaut/TheMicronaut.github.io/theme-setup/index.md

 >
 > -- <cite>Aleh</cite>

  Note that one has to manually add the quotation characters.
-There is a reasoning behind this, and I assume this is because of the `cite` mess (which is supposed to be outside the quotations.
+There is a reasoning behind this, and I assume this is because of the `cite` mess (should be outside the quotations).
 The current implementation is satisfactory and thus no modifications are done for blockquotes.
 Next to the blockquotes, Aleh has added the central-quote element which can be used as following:

 {% highlight html %}
 <div class="central-quote">You should see two dividers on top and the bottom of this central-quote.</div>